Converting file formats with pspp convert

 Writes data in the system file with the specified format of compression:-

-: More advanced compression that saves space in more general cases.
-Only SPSS 21 and later can read files written withzlib
+zlib: More advanced compression that saves space in more general cases.
+Only SPSS 21 and later can read files written withzlibcompression.

 -